-Bisphenol A (BPA) is one of the most studied plastics found in food.
+Bisphenol A (BPA) is one of the best studied chemicals found in plastic.
 It is usually found in plastic packaging or food storage containers and can leak out into food.

 Microplastics are found in many different human food sources.
 However, it is still unclear how they affect human health.